kwoeser/GemClone/README.md

 # ChatGPT Clone

-use clerk for auth and user management
+used clerk for auth and user management

 Use npm run dev